‘Tis the season for candy canes! But kids really love slime, so why not combine them both for extra fun?

 You’ll want to follow the directions below carefully.
 If the directions aren’t followed carefully, even slight changes can affect the outcome.

-Red Color: Mix 1/2 cup clear glue with 1/2 cup warm water in a bowl.
-Drop in red gel food coloring and mix.
+Mix the bottle of clear glue with warm water in a bowl.
+Then, drop in the red gel food coloring and mix.
 Slowly pour in the 1/2 cup of liquid starch while stirring.
 Continue to stir until the slime is formed.

-If the slime seems a bit sticky, add just a little bit of liquid starch to the slime.
+If the slime is too sticky, add just a little bit of liquid starch to the slime.
 Don’t add too much or the slime will be too slippery!
 I also like to let the slime sit for about 5 minutes before playing with it.

 Exploring Candy Cane Slime